- How to Declare a Major in History

 Back to Top Nav

-A native of Tennessee, Professor Bonner is a historian of 19th century North America and the Kathe Tappe Vernon Professor in Biography.
-Most of his scholarship has focused on the sectional crisis that led free and slave states towards Civil War and then to an uneasy post-emancipation peace.
+Robert Bonner is the Kathe Tappe Vernon Professor in Biography at Dartmouth and, over the 2020-21 academic year, the Rogers Distinguished Fellow in 19th Century American History at the Huntington Library.
 Previous books include Colors and Blood: Flag Passions of the Confederate South (Princeton University Press), The Soldiers Pen: Firsthand Impressions of the American Civil War (Hill and Wang); and Mastering America: Southern Slaveholders and the Crisis of American Nationhood (Cambridge University Press).
-He has two books in progress: a biographical study of Confederate Vice-President Alexander H. Stephens titled Master of Lost Causes and an account of Confederate commerce raiding, privateering, and slave trading, titled Slaveocrats At Sea:The Global Menace of a Maritime Southern Confederacy .
-Among the primary themes of his scholarship is the problem of violence, the working of visual culture, and the metageographies of the American "South."
+He is now completing a biographical study of Confederate Vice-President Alexander H. Stephens titled Master of Lost Causes and launching a book-length account of Confederate commerce raiding, privateering, and slave trading, titled Slaveocrats At Sea:The Global Menace of a Maritime Southern Confederacy.

 The Salt Water Civil War: Thalassological Approaches, Ocean-Centered Opportunities, Journal of the Civil War Era June, 2016